fe-jackson/Find-Common-Subsequences/README.md

 # Find-Common-Subsequences
- A program that finds substrings within a list of several strings
+ A program that finds substrings that a list of several strings all have in common